MilanKacar/milankacar.github.io/_posts/2025-1-18-blog-111-minimum-cost-to-make-at-least-one-valid-path-in-a-grid.md

 ## 🎉 Conclusion

 This problem challenges us to think about optimization and graph traversal.
 Using BFS with a priority queue ensures minimal cost while exploring all possible paths.
 Whether you're navigating a grid or solving a real-world logistics problem, this approach showcases the power of systematic exploration.

-Let me know how I can improve this further! 😊